ePages-de/epages-devportal/_posts/2019/2019-12-03-code-quality-at-epages.md

 This catching of errors, or bugs, at an early stage is something ePagees seem to like about unit testing - it was cited multiple times when asked "What do you like about unit testing / TDD?".

 TDD (test driven development) - writing the test before writing the code that makes it pass - is one variant of unit testing.
 Similar to pair programming, it requires a lot of discipline, and seems a bit odd at first, especially to newcomers or less technical people.
 Still, 28 percent of the survey participants do TDD more often than not (17%), almost always (6%), or all the time (6%).
 Another 28 percent still practice it from time to time (11%), or quite seldom (17% - all percentages rounded).
+These are presumably the ones that also agreed with the statement: "I like TDD in theory, but I don't apply it that often in practice."

 Here's some of the things my fellows dislike about writing tests: